department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 relatedlinks:
  - url: /burials-and-memorials/burial-planning/headstones-markers-medallions
    title: Headstones, markers, and medallions
-   description: Learn about ways to memorialize the deceased
+   description: Learn about ways to memorialize the deceased.
  - url: /burials-and-memorials/burial-planning/flags-and-memorial-certificates
    title: Flags and Presidential Memorial Certificates
-   description: Learn about burial flags and more
+   description: Learn about burial flags and more.
 ---

 When a Veteran, spouse, or dependent child dies, the person who plans the burial or memorial service has to take certain steps.
 You can also plan ahead for a burial in 1 of the 134 national cemeteries.
 Find out how to plan ahead or what to do if your family member has just died.